 The solution?
 You need more Focus Time — or uninterrupted work time for your most important tasks.
 This guide will introduce you to the idea of Focus Time, show you how it impacts productivity, speed, and revenue, and walk you through how to get more of it.

 Read on, and/or check out our video summary by our Head of Community, Anna on what Focus Time is and how it impacts productivity:

 Focus Time is two or more hours of completely uninterrupted work time.
 It’s a dedicated time block to work on a task or project and give it your undivided attention.
 Focus Time is a time management strategy with the goal of eliminating outside distractions and unnecessary noise, so you can do your best work (and get it done faster).

-At Clockwise, we’ve optimized calendars for thousands of workers at hundreds of companies — from Lyft to Asana to Slack — which puts us in a unique position to understand how people are spending their work time.
+At Clockwise, we’ve optimized calendars for thousands of workers at hundreds of companies — from Spotify to Slack — which puts us in a unique position to understand how people are spending their work time.

 And then when we do start doing real work, we’re rarely able to concentrate.
 Work from Gloria Mark at the University of California, Irvine has shown that workers typically attend to a task for about three minutes before switching to something else (usually an electronic communication).
 A recent study found that a typical employee only has 11 minutes between distractions.
 Other studies show that office workers are interrupted about seven times an hour, which adds up to 56 interruptions a day, 80% of which are considered trivial.